Cycling in Yorkshire & Beyond

 Grasmere is known for its gingerbread.

-Just after Grasmere, the race passes Rydal Water and Rydal village.
+Next after Grasmere, the race passes Rydal Water and the hamlet of Rydal.

 Rydal is a village in the Lake District by Rydal Water.